i-MSCP/plugins/incubator/OpenDKIM/README.md

 # apt-get install opendkim opendkim-tools
 ```

-**Note:** For Debian Squeeze, Ubuntu Lucid and Precise, you must install these packages from the backports repositories.
+**Note:** For Ubuntu Precise, you must install these packages from the backports repositories.
+Refer to your
-Refer to your distribution documentation for further details.
+distribution documentation for further details.

 ## Installation